vitoperez117/Zillow-Property-Value-Growth-Analysis/README.md

 ### Limitations
 1. This study only accounts for property value growth not other desirability factors such as safety, property tax, distance to amenities, and climate.
-2. The 5 year measure is an arbitrary number.
-3. Rate of growth does not measure volatility.
+2. Rate of growth does not measure volatility.
-4. Null values accounted for nearly 1/5 of the data set.
+3. Null values accounted for nearly 1/5 of the data set.
-5. Findings rely on Zillow's value estimates.
+4. Findings rely on Zillow's value estimates only.

 ### Next Steps
 1. Identify neighborhoods within each percentile.